taraCodeNa/uphbt-requirements/README.md

       * Verification of OpenIddict's Refresh Token Rotation and acquisition of new JWTs in new cookies transparently.
       * Crucially, test the detection of refresh token reuse (simulating a stolen token attempt on the backend) and verification of proper full session invalidation (all tokens in the chain revoked, cookies cleared).
     * Test authorization policies (role-based, custom policies) based on role claims in the JWT.
+    * **Verify Persistence Ignorance:** Ensure that unit tests for domain entities do not depend on EF Core or data access concerns, reinforcing their POCO nature.
 * **Optimal Prompt(s):**
-  * "How to write unit tests for a C\# rich domain entity (e.g., Bug) using xUnit and Moq, focusing on testing its business methods and invariants?"
+  * "How to write unit tests for a C\# **persistence-ignorant** rich domain entity (e.g., Bug POCO) using xUnit and Moq, focusing solely on testing its business methods and invariants without any EF Core dependencies?"
   * "Guide me through setting up integration tests for a .NET 9 Web API controller using `WebApplicationFactory`, including testing API endpoint functionality and data persistence with an in-memory database or test database."
   * "Show me how to write integration tests for a .NET 9 Web API that verify the OpenIddict authentication flow with HttpOnly token cookies, including login (token cookie issuance where the JWT includes role claims), access to protected resources with a valid token cookie, and handling invalid/expired token cookies."
   * "How to write integration tests to verify OpenIddict's Refresh Token Rotation and Reuse Detection with HttpOnly token cookies in a .NET 9 Web API, simulating token theft and ensuring proper session invalidation?"